-EL160 Peer Mentoring - Grade 9 (1 period/half year), .25 credit EL260 Peer Mentoring - Grade 10 (1 period/half year), .25 credit EL360 Peer Mentoring - Grade 11 (1 period/half year), .25 credit EL461 Peer Mentoring - Grade 12 (1 period/half year), .25 credit
+EL360 Peer Tutoring- Grade 11 (1 period/half year), .25 credit EL461 Peer Tutoring - Grade 12 (1 period/half year), .25 credit

-This course will help 9th grade students transition to high school and to connect to the larger school community.
 Peer tutoring support services are available to students upon request from school counselors and/or teachers, if schedules allow.
-Select freshmen students will be paired with select upperclassmen (peer mentor) to serve as a resource should any questions or concerns arise.
 Tutoring includes assistance with basic concepts in specific subjects, classroom assignments, completion of tests, and general study skills including note-taking, outlining, following directions, and organization.
 Tutoring is provided by peer tutors in a supportive academic environment.
 Tutors and tutees participating in this course will be graded on a pass/fail basis.
+Students do not select this elective during the course selection process; instead, students will have an opportunity to apply to become peer tutors in the fall.